– Satyakam Ray

 The famous lines define the afterlife thought process of Wakanda culture (though imaginary).
 Similarly, in the real world, almost all religions, cultures, traditions, and races have many afterlife myths/stories deeply embedded in the minds of those who follow them.

-From the beginning of human civilization, humans have been very intrigued about what will happen after death.
+From the beginning of human civilization, humans have been intrigued about what will happen after death.
 The mystery surrounding life after death has given rise to many speculations, beliefs, and traditions.
-The existence of God or paranormal things have been attributed to men’s undying curiosity regarding the afterlife.
+The existence of God or paranormal things has been attributed to men’s undying curiosity regarding the afterlife.

 The quest for the same intensifies after many persons who went to the brink of death returned with profound experiences and spirituality and claimed to have seen Jesus, Lord Krishna, angels, or bright light.
 The phenomenon seems natural and universal though few skeptics doubt and cast aspersion over the claims.
 The daunting task of finding the veracity of the claims is often enforced upon spiritual organizations like the Vatican.
 A proper scientific approach to ascertaining the afterlife experiences with appropriate evidence and peer-reviewed research is the correct way of coming to the crux of the matter.